santhinisasidharan/LinuxServerConfiguration--Udacity/README.md

 ## key based authentication enabled for grader user
 1. Generate key on your local machine. with: `$ ssh-keygen -f ~/.ssh/project_key.rsa`.
 2. Log into the remote VM as root user through ssh and create file: `$ touch /home/grader/.ssh/authorized_keys`.
-3. Copy the content of the udacity_key.pub file from your local machine to the /home/grader/.ssh/authorized_keys file you just created on the remote VM.
+3. Copy the content of the project_key.pub file from your local machine to the /home/grader/.ssh/authorized_keys file you just created on the remote VM.
 Then change some permissions:
 - `$ sudo chmod 700 /home/grader/.ssh`.
 - `$ sudo chmod 644 /home/grader/.ssh/authorized_keys`.
 Make grader root user: `$ sudo chown -R grader:grader /home/grader/.ssh`.